alphagov/notifications-ruby-client/DOCUMENTATION.md

 You must then call the `.collection` method on this object to return an array of the required templates.

-Once the client has returned an array of templates, you must then call the following methods on this array to return information on individual templates:
+Once the client has returned an array of templates, you must then call the following methods on the templates in this array to return information on those templates:

 |Method|Information|Type|
 |:---|:---|:---|